jatintyagi1/calculator/README.md

 # Calculator App

-A simple calculator application built with React.
+A simple and responsive calculator built with React.
+This project demonstrates the core concepts of React, including state management and event handling.
+The calculator supports basic arithmetic operations such as addition, subtraction, multiplication, and division.
+It's fully responsive, ensuring a seamless experience across all device sizes.

 ## Features
-- Basic arithmetic operations (addition, subtraction, multiplication, division)
-- Memory functions (clear memory, recall memory)
+- Clear and delete functionality
+- Responsive design for mobile, tablet, and desktop
+- User-friendly interface with interactive button press effects
+- Error handling for invalid operations

 ## Technologies Used
 - HTML